Same Content, Different Representations: A Controlled Study for Table QA: Results and Analysis

 \subsection{RQ1: Model Performance across Paradigms}

 We first examine how model performance varies across paradigms when comparing structured and semi-structured inputs with identical content, using weighted averages over all diagnostic splits.

 \textbf{NL2SQL models achieve the highest accuracy on structured tables, while hybrid models perform best on semi-structured tables.} Table \ref{tab:rq1} shows that input representation has a substantial and consistent effect on performance, with semi-structured inputs posing greater challenges across the methods.
 On structured inputs, SQL-based methods outperform both hybrids and LLMs, reflecting their reliance on clean, explicit schemas.
-On semi-structured inputs, this ranking reverses: hybrids lead, LLMs degrade modestly.
+On semi-structured inputs, this ranking reverses.
+Hybrid models achieve the highest absolute accuracy on semi-structured tables, while LLMs exhibit relatively modest performance drops.
 SQL methods suffer dramatic drops since irregular or implicit structures disrupt symbolic execution.

+We also examine the robustness of these trends across model scales.
+For instance, Gemini-2.5-Pro shows the same structured vs. semi-structured performance gap as GPT-4o and other baselines, indicating that sensitivity to representation persists even in state-of-the-art LLMs (full results in Appendix \ref{app:gemini_results}).

 \textbf{LLMs are the most robust to representation changes, due to their training on free-text, though they do not attain peak accuracy in either setting.} These trends highlight the central role of representation in shaping model performance.